p0-security/snowflake-rest-state-p0-client/README.md

 ## Usage

-1. To run example.py, you will need to set the following environment variables:
+1. To run example.py, you will need to set the following environment variables in .env file:

    - P0_BASE_URL : https://api.p0.app/o
    - P0_TENANT_ID : The tenant id for the tenant you want to run the check for